Square-densities, and volume forms: Differential forms and square densities

+which is of total degree $2k+p\geq 2k+1$.
+So the two last terms in (\ref{sqx}) are 0, and this proves the Proposition.

-\subsection{$k$-square-densities $\Sigma_{g}$ from $1$-\sqds $g$}
+\subsection{$k$-square-densities from $1$-\sqds $g$}

-We shall argue that the Cayley-Menger determinants define square-densities.
+We shall argue that for 2-infinitesimal simplices $(x_{0}, \ldots ,x_{k})$, the Cayley-Menger determinants define square-densities.
 We already argued above that these determinants are symmetric: the value does not change when interchanging $x_{i}$ and $x_{j}$.
 We have to argue for the vanishing condition required.
-If $x_{i}=x_{j}$, then $g(x_{i}, x_{m})= g(x_{j}, x_{m})$ for all $m$, and this implies that the $i$th and $j$th rows in the matrix are equal, which implies that the determinant is $0$.
+If $x_{i}=x_{j}$, then $g(x_{i}, x_{m})= g(x_{j}, x_{m})$ for all $m$, and this implies that the $i$th and $j$th rows in the Cayley-Menger matrix are equal, which implies that the determinant is $0$.

-We denote the $k$-\sqd corresponding to a $1$-\sqd by $\Sigma_{g}$ (when $k$ is understood from the context).
+We denote the $k$-\sqd corresponding to a $1$-\sqd $g$ by $\heron_{g}$ (when $k$ is understood from the context).

-\subsection{$k$-square-densities $\Sigma^{\omega}$ from differential $k$-forms $\omega$}
+\subsection{$k$-square-densities from differential $k$-forms}

-Essentially this is the process of {\em squaring} (in $R$) the values, so it is tempting to denote the \sqd $\Sigma^{\omega}$ which we are aiming for, by $\omega^{2}$.
-However, the values of a differential form are always numbers of square 0.
-We do get, however, a well defined $k$-\sqd\ out of a differential $k$-form by a two step procedure: 1) to {\em extend} the given $k$ form $\omega$ to a suitable function $\overline{\omega}$, to allow as inputs 2-infinitesimal $k$-simplices; and then 2) {\em squaring} $\overline{\omega}$ valuewise. ``Suitable'' implies in particular that the squared function $\overline{\omega}$ is a $(k+1)!$-symmetric function when applied to 2-infinitesimal $k$-simplices.
-We shall prove that such an extension is possible; but is not unique.
-It depends on choosing a coordinate chart.
+Essentially this is the process of {\em squaring} (in $R$) the values, so it is tempting to denote the \sqd which we are aiming for, by $\omega^{2}$.
+Precisely: we get a well defined $k$-\sqd\ out of a differential $k$-form by a two step procedure: 1) to {\em extend} the given $k$ form $\omega$ to a suitable function $\overline{\omega}$, to allow as inputs not just 1-infinitesimal $k$-simplices, but also 2-infinitesimal $k$-simplices; and then 2) {\em squaring} $\overline{\omega}$ valuewise. ``Suitable'' means that $\overline{\omega}$ is an extended form in the sense of Defintion \ref{exx}, i.e.\ that it vanishes on simplices where two vertices are equal.

+We shall prove that such an extension $\overline{\omega}$ is possible; it is not unique: it depends on choosing a coordinate chart.
+But we shall prove that uniqueness holds after squaring.